Automated-Amphibians/automated-amphibians.github.io/team/tutorials/git.md

 This is the absolutely most basic usage you can get away with.

-I recommend downloading a good [cheatsheet](https://ihatetomatoes.net/wp-content/uploads/2020/05/git-cheat-sheet-v01.pdf) to help familiarize yourself
+I recommend downloading a good [cheatsheet](https://ihatetomatoes.net/wp-content/uploads/2020/05/git-cheat-sheet-v01.pdf) to help remind you of commands, but also of course reading from the references, in particular the [GIT Handbook](https://git-scm.com/book/en/v2)

 I also highly recommend we complete a more advanced usage that talks about the following: